Xinchen-Fan/nand-2-tetris/notes/hardware.md

 ## Project 03 Sequential Logic
 Building registers and memory units, culminating in the construction of a Random Access Memory (RAM)

-- Bit: a multiplexor to choose the input (sel=load)
+- Bit: a multiplexer to choose the input (sel=load)
+- Register: combine 16 DFF with load (Bit)

 ## Project 04 Machine Language
 Learning a machine language and using it to write some illustrative low-level programs